goforj/collection/README.md

 #### `Times`
 Times creates a new collection by calling fn(i) for i = 1..count.
 This mirrors Laravel's Collection::times(), which is 1-indexed.

-If count <= 0, an empty collection is returned.

 _Example: integers - double each index_